jacob-roling/rustache/README.md

 # Rustache

-Fast, simple and fully specification compliant implementation of the Mustache template engine in Rust.
+Fast, simple and specification compliant\* implementation of the Mustache template engine in Rust.

 See the [Mustache Specification](https://github.com/mustache/spec).